grscheller/fpinScala3Stdlib/README.md

 #### 2023-07-23:

 Implemented gettingstarted.higherOrder object.
-Also added an iteration methods.
+Also added some iteration methods.
 Test out on Scala console.

 #### 2023-07-22: